Inexpensive Super 8 home processing tank made from PVC drain pipes

 First we take the 3" tube to build the inner core of our processing tank.
 Trim it to 30.5" (77cm) - ask in the DIY if they can do this for you, thus you avoid saw dust and work.
 PVC is ductile.
 You now drill a minimum of 32 holes with your 3/8" (or bigger) wood drill into the pipe.
 The chemicals have to get well-stirred, so it's better to do a few extra.
 You now should deburr all holes carefully with the box cutter.

-away from the pipe surface.
+Now it is time to make the racks/spacers from the clothesline — this keeps the film strip away from the pipe surface.
 To do this, drill 8 equally spaced holes in each end of the pipe.
 Through these you thread the clothesline: Start with a firm knot and "weave" through the pipe under constant tension.
 End with another knot, which should be as taut as possible.

 To increase precision, you should now fix the clothesline with some 4" strips of hot-melt adhesive.
 Roughen it to avoid bumpy seams, and keep it away from the pipe ends — we need space here to mount the film end with a stapled loop later on.
 Watch out that the adhesive does not creep out, cut all adhesive threads away carefully.